thebrainygeek/plagiarism/docs/status.md

 **Quantitative Efficiency**
 We use the total distance traveled, or the sum of all of the distances traveled to place all of the blocks, in order to determine how efficient our algorithm is.

 We compare the total distance traveled to that of a **smart random algorithm**.
-This algorithm starts from the bottom layer and works upward.
-Within each layer it chooses the blocks completely randomly.
+This algorithm starts from the bottom level and works upward.
+Within each level it chooses the blocks completely randomly.

 **Missions**